tjudge3/tjudge3/README.md

 <p>The assignments for DSA are (mostly) each in their own repo as are any "pinned" ones.
 The assignments for <a href="../../../CS104-CS204">Intro and Intermediate Java</a>, as well as <a href="../../../CS110-CS210">Intro and Intermediate C++</a> combined into one repo each.
 Beyond those, most courses or projects are listed under a parent repo per course/project.
 Originally each assignment, lab and project had its own repo (during active development), but that resulted in so many repos which became unmanageable.</p>

+<p>A little bit about my environment: For the jvm based languages, I use IntelliJ.
+Mostly on that front, I develop in Java more than any others.
+Previously, I used eclipse, but I have definitely become an IntelliJ convert.
+For Python, I use PyCharm.
+Like many people, I started with python by using IDLE and I still recommend IDLE for beginners.
+For C/C++ I use eclipse still, but have been trying to make the switch to CLion.
+For PHP, JS (and similar languages), HTML5/CSS3, and anything "new" that I'm playing with these days, I use VSC.
+In a similar vein, professional or in group colab environments, I almost always find myself working with VSC. </p>

 <h4 align="left"></h4>